controversies-of-science/science-collective/README.md

 So ...

-Step 1: Secure a route53 domain (done: sciencecollective.org)
+Step 1: Secure a route53 domain (domain: sciencecollective.org)

-Step 2: Get a certificate for the domain (done)
+Step 2: Get an SSL certificate for the domain (done)

-Step 3: Set up a VPC ready to host an EC2 machine
+Step 3: Set up a VPC ready to host an EC2 machine (presumably generating subnet, security group and zone id)

+Step 4: Set up a mail server (generating SMTP server, login, password and from address)

 Step 4: Install Terraform (done)